solkim-83/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. Athena shows a list of contacts
+2. Athena shows a list of contacts in default order
-3. User requests to delete a specific contact in the list
+3. User requests to sort the contacts in the list
-4. Athena deletes the contact
+4. Athena displays the contacts in the requested order

     Use case ends.